1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 ## 7.2 Relays and Relayboards

-In general it's possible and within BSB-LAN already implemented to connect and query a relay which is connected to the Arduino.
-By this one couldn't only change the state of a relay by sending a specific command, it's also possible to just query the state.
+In principle it's possible and already provided in the BSB-LAN software as a function with the variants of the [URL command `/G`](chap05.md#51-url-commands) that additional relays or relay boards can be connected to the Arduino/ESP32 and controlled with BSB-LAN.
+In this way not only consumers can be switched, but also states of connected consumers can be queried.
 ***It is NOT possible to connect the Arduino directly with the multifunctional inputs of the controller!***

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/relaisboards.jpg">